openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

          ├── 000.png
          └── ...

-Future OTX releases will support other benchmark datasets such as Amazon's `Visual Anomaly (VisA) <https://github.com/amazon-science/spot-diff#data-download>`_ dataset.
+Future releases of OpenVINO Training Extensions will support other benchmark datasets such as Amazon's `Visual Anomaly (VisA) <https://github.com/amazon-science/spot-diff#data-download>`_ dataset.
 Meanwhile, you can use the `MVTec AD dataset <https://www.mvtec.com/company/research/datasets/mvtec-ad/>`_ to train and test anomaly detection models, or use MVTec dataset structure to train and test anomaly detection models on your own dataset.

 Models
 ******
 As mentioned above, the goal of visual anomaly detection is to learn a representation of normal behaviour in the data and then identify instances that deviate from this normal behaviour.
-OTX supports several deep learning approaches to this task, including the following:
+OpenVINO Training Extensions supports several deep learning approaches to this task, including the following:

 Clustering-based Models
 -----------------------
 These models initially extract features from a CNN or transformer and subsequently use clustering algorithms to learn normality.
 The anomaly score is then calculated as the distance between the input image and the cluster center.
-OTX currently supports `PADIM <https://arxiv.org/pdf/2011.08785.pdf>`_.
+OpenVINO Training Extensions currently supports `PADIM <https://arxiv.org/pdf/2011.08785.pdf>`_.

 PADIM
 ^^^^^